Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 While attending Seneca College, you will be using many different computer systems.
 Some of these servers include:

-**[learn.senecacollege.ca](https://learn.senecacollege.ca/)**	Learning Content Management System (Link to Resources / Student Grades / Online Quizzes)
+**[learn.senecacollege.ca](https://learn.senecacollege.ca/):**	Learning Content Management System (Student Grades, Online Quizzes/Tests, Link to Resources)

-**[wiki.cdot.senecacollege.ca](https://wiki.cdot.senecacollege.ca/wiki/Main_Page)**	Lecture Notes / Tutorials (weekly, review) / Practice Questions / Additional Learning Resources
+**[wiki.cdot.senecacollege.ca](https://wiki.cdot.senecacollege.ca/wiki/Main_Page):**	Lecture Notes, Weekly Tutorials, Review Tutorials, Practice Questions, and Additional Learning Resources

-**[matrix.senecacollege.ca](https://matrix.senecacollege.ca/)**	Matrix is our Linux server environment used for "hands-on practice".
+**[matrix.senecacollege.ca](https://matrix.senecacollege.ca/):**	Matrix is our Linux server environment used for "hands-on practice".
 Each ULI101 student has an account on this server.

 Although you need to study concepts throughout this course (slides, etc.), you will also need to get **hands-on practice running Linux commands as well as performing and submitting online tutorials.**